gagan3012/T5-Summarization/README.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting
+    │   └── figures        <- Generated graphics and figures to be used in reporting │   └── metrics.txt    <- Relevant metrics after evaluating the model.
+    │   └── training_metrics.txt    <- Relevant metrics from training the model.
+    │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │                         generated with `pip freeze > requirements.txt`
+    │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    │   ├── __init__.py    <- Makes src a Python module